rwsite/updatepulse-server/readme.txt

 To connect their plugins or themes and UpdatePulse Server, developers can find integration examples in the [UpdatePulse Server Integration Examples](https://github.com/Anyape/updatepulse-server-integration) repository - theme and plugin examples rely heavily on the popular [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) by [Yahnis Elsts](https://github.com/YahnisElsts).

+== Troubleshooting ==

+Please read the plugin FAQ, there is a lot that may help you there!

+UpdatePulse Server is regularly updated for compatibility, and bug reports are welcome, preferably on [Github](https://github.com/anyape/updatepulse-server/).
+Pull Requests from developers following the [WordPress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards) (`WordPress-Extra` ruleset) are highly appreciated and will be credited upon merge.

+In case the plugin has not been updated for a while, no panic: it simply means the compatibility flag has not been changed, and it very likely remains compatible with the latest version of WordPress.
+This is because it was designed with long-term compatibility in mind from the ground up.

+Each **bug** report will be addressed in a timely manner if properly documented – previously unanswered general inquiries and issues reported on the WordPress forum may take significantly longer to receive a response (if any).

+**Only issues occurring with WordPress core, WooCommerce, and default WordPress themes (incl.
+WooCommerce Storefront) will be considered.**

+**Troubleshooting involving 3rd-party plugins or themes will not be addressed on the WordPress support forum.**

+== FAQ ==

+= How do I use UpdatePulse Server? =
+UpdatePulse Server is a plugin for developers, not end-users.
+It allows developers to provide updates for their software packages, including WordPress plugins and themes.
+For more information on how to use it, please refer to the [documentation](https://github.com/anyape/updatepulse-server/blob/main/README.md).

+= How do I connect my plugin/theme to UpdatePulse Server? = To connect your plugin or theme to UpdatePulse Server, you can either use one of the integration examples provided in the [UpdatePulse Server Integration Examples](https://github.com/Anyape/updatepulse-server-integration), or develop your own on top of [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker).

+If you decide to develop your own, the key is to call the [UpdatePulse Server Update API](https://github.com/anyape/updatepulse-server/blob/main/docs/misc.md#update-api) to check for updates, with the necessary information in the request.
+The API will return a JSON response with the update information, which you can then use to display the update notification, check for a license for your plugin or theme, and download the update package.

+= How does the license system work? =
+The license system allows developers to manage licenses for their software packages.
+Licenses prevent packages from being updated without a valid license.
+License Keys are generated automatically by default and the values are unguessable (it is recommended to keep the default).
+When checking the validity of licenses, an extra license signature is also checked to prevent the use of a license on more than the configured allowed domains.

+= How do I manage packages? =
+You can manage packages through the UpdatePulse Server interface, through the API, or by letting the plugin download them automatically from a Version Control System (preferred).
+The interface allows you to view a listing of packages, view details, delete, download, and upload new packages manually (discouraged).

+= I have a problem with the plugin, what should I do? = If you have a problem with the plugin, please check the FAQ and the documentation first.

+Then, make sure to flush your WordPress permalinks (Settings > Permalinks > Save Changes), clear your browser cache, and clear any caching plugins you may have installed.
+If you are using a CDN, make sure to clear the cache there as well.

+Make sure you are not trying to update a package installed alongside UpdatePulse Server - the package must be installed on a different WordPress installation.

+If you still have a problem, please open an issue on [GitHub](https://github.com/Anyape/updatepulse-server/issues) with a **detailed description of the problem**, including any **error messages you are receiving**, and **most importantly, the steps to reproduce the issue, in details**.

+Only issues occurring with WordPress core, WooCommerce, and default WordPress themes (incl.
+WooCommerce Storefront) will be considered: integration with 3rd-party plugins or themes will only be addressed if you can provide a patch in a pull request, and if this makes sense for the author.
+If not, please either contact the author of the plugin/theme you are having issues with, or provide your own integration with a custom plugin.

+= How can I sell package licenses? =
+UpdatePulse Server does not provide a built-in way to sell licenses.
+To sell licenses, your chosen e-commerce solution must be integrated with UpdatePulse Server License API.
+This can be done by creating a custom plugin that connects your e-commerce solution with UpdatePulse Server License API, or by using an existing integration if available.
+At this time, there is no official e-commerce integration plugin for UpdatePulse Server.

+= Is UpdatePulse Server compatible with X Plugin/Theme? with multisite? =

+UpdatePulse Server by itself does not provide any frontend functionality to your users.

+As a general rule, the more isolated UpdatePulse Server is from the rest of your ecosystem, the better, as it allows the server to perform without interference: it is not meant to be used alongside other plugins or themes, but more as a standalone server.

+UpdatePulse Server is not meant to be used in a multisite environment either: it is a server delivering packages and licenses to clients, and has no place in a multisite environment.

+If you still decide to use UpdatePulse Server on a website not solely dedicated to it, it is still possible ; to avoid interference, you may want to add the MU Plugin `upserv-plugins-optimizer.php` provided in the [UpdatePulse Server Integration](https://github.com/Anyape/updatepulse-server-integration) repository to bypass plugins and themes when calling the UpdatePulse Server APIs.

 == Screenshots ==

 1. Packages Overview